square1001/bigint-library/README.md

 The time complexity is O(n / log n), if n is the number of digits in decimal.

 ### 4. Multiplication
-I used Number Theoretic Transform algorithm for multiplication.
+I used [Number Theoretic Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform) algorithm for multiplication.
 The implementation is non-recursive.
-The used modulus is following:
+The used moduli is following:
 - mod = 167772161, primitive root = 3, cycle = 2<sup>25</sup>
 - mod = 469762049, primitive root = 3, cycle = 2<sup>26</sup>

-We used Chinese Remainder Theorem like calculation to merge results in two moduli.
+We used [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) to merge results in two moduli.

 The time complexity is O(n), if n is the number of digits in decimal.